lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 Your different folders are on a sidebar on the left hand side of trojita.
 To switch to another folder such as sent mail to view your sent messages left click on the :guilabel:`Sent Mail` folder in this case.
 To switch to the drafts folder left click where it says :guilabel:`Drafts`.

 To move to the next unread message press the :kbd:`n` key or to move to the previous message press the :kbd:`p` key.
+To manually toggle makring a message as read press the :kbd:`m` key.

 To reply to a message to just the person that sent it press :kbd:`Control + Shift +A` or :menuselection:`IMAP --> Private Reply`.
 To forward an email to someone else press :kbd:`Control +Shift+F` or :menuselection:`Imap --> Forward`.